bm2-lab/iDMer/README.md

-# iDMer: an integrative Data and Mechanism-driven epidemic response system to identify compound interventions for sudden virus outbreak
+# iDMer: an integrative Data and Mechanism-driven epidemic response system for identifying compound interventions for sudden virus outbreak

-iDMer is presented to identify compound interventions for any virus as long as the viral genome is sequenced.
-It consists of three mechanism-oriented compound identification modules, i.e. the virus-host interaction-oriented module, the autophagy-oriented module, and the cytokine release syndrome-oriented module.
-In addition, the evaluation of the predicted compound toxicities and the identification of compound combinations for virus treatment with clear mechanisms are also incorporated into iDMer as a one-stop integrative platform.
+iDMer, an integrative data and mechanism-driven epidemic response system for addressing sudden virus outbreaks.
+The basic idea of iDMer is to identify compound interventions for any virus for which the genome is sequenced.
+It consists of 3 mechanism-driven compound identification modules, i.e. a virus-host interaction-oriented module, a autophagy-oriented module, and a cytokine release syndrome-oriented module.
+Further, as a one-stop integrative platform, iDMer incorporates compound toxicity evaluation and compound combination identification for virus treatment with clear mechanisms.

 #### Authors:
 Zhiting Wei, Yuli Gao and Fangliangzi Meng

 #### Citation:
-iDMer: an integrative Data and Mechanism-driven epidemic response system to identify compound interventions for sudden virus outbreak
+iDMer: an integrative Data and Mechanism-driven epidemic response system for identifying compound interventions for sudden virus outbreak

 ## Dependencies